Billy Madison: Critical response

 On the film review aggregation site Rotten Tomatoes, the film holds an approval rating of 40% based on 52 reviews, with an average rating of 4.8/10.
 The website's critical consensus reads, "Audiences who enjoy Adam Sandler's belligerent comic energy may find him in joyously obnoxious form as Billy Madison, but this thinly-plotted starring vehicle surrounds its star with an aggressively pedestrian movie."
 On Metacritic, the film received a weighted average score of 16 out of 100, based on 13 critics, indicating "overwhelming dislike".

 Richard Schickel panned the film, calling it "one of the most execrable movies ever made".
-Peter Rainer of the Los Angeles Times commented; "Sandler has a bad habit of thinking he is funnier than we are".
+Peter Rainer of the Los Angeles Times commented; "Sandler has a bad habit of thinking he is funnier than we do".
 On At the Movies, Gene Siskel and Roger Ebert both gave the film thumbs down, and Roger Ebert said of Sandler, "...
 Not an attractive screen presence.
 He might have a career as a villain or as a fall guy or the butt of a joke, but as the protagonist his problem is that he recreates the fingernails on the blackboard syndrome."
 Gene Siskel added "... you don't have a good motivation for the character's behavior".
 Owen Gleiberman also panned the film, saying "By the end, you feel like a drill sergeant — you want to wipe that stupid grin off Sandler's face".
 Rita Kempley of The Washington Post said the film was trying to be "A more kid-friendly version of Dumb and Dumber.'
 And there's even a moral: 'Yahoo for education,' though the movie doesn't really put any muscle behind it."

 Janet Maslin of The New York Times gave the film a mixed review, saying "It succeeds as a reasonably smart no-brainer.
 If you've ever had a yearning to relive the third grade, this must be the next best thing."
 Brian Lowry of Variety also gave the film a mixed review, saying "There are a few bursts of sheer, irresistible idiocy — along the lines of Wayne's World or even Pee-wee's Big Adventure — but not enough to sustain the more arid stretches."

 Billy Mowbray of Film4 gave the film a positive review, writing: "When you get that Sandler's comedic persona is meant to be annoying, like Beavis and Butt-Head or Cartman, the laughs come thick and fast".
 Kevin N. Laforest said, "Okay, the plot is inane, but it's the basis of a series of really funny scenes."